bmichalski/mongodb-odm/docs/en/reference/transactions-and-concurrency.rst

 Choosing the field type
 """""""""""""""""""""""

-Version numbers, using ``int`` type, (not date) should however be preferred as they can not potentially conflict in a highly concurrent environment, unlike dates where this is a possibility.
+When using ``date`` type in a highly concurrent environment, two documents could be created with the same date and create a conflict.
+This cause of conflict can be avoided by using ``int`` type.

 Usage
 """""